diku-dk/ap-e2024-pub/week6/README.md

 ### Hints

-The `forever` function is a small convenience functions for writing infinite monadic loops.
+Use `forever` from `Control.Monad` to write infinite monadic loops.

 ### Solution